Global trends are also growing in opposition to globalization. Here are four essential development areas to ensure you are adjusting adequately.

 We live in an increasingly globalized world, one that is inter-connected in countless aspects.
 If you haven’t gone out into the world, then it is likely that the world will be coming to you, very soon!

-If it is to be useful in an increasingly globalized world, a Performance Management System (PMS) must be adapted to place value on what matters most in the new market's intercultural context.
+If it is to be useful in an increasingly globalized world, a Performance Management Framework (PMF) must be adapted to place value on what matters most in the new market's intercultural context.

 Equipping people and organizations to thrive in an interculturally complex and global world.
 This is our mission statement, and this is what drives us.

 A thriving Organizational Culture must be cultivated.
 Like a gardener who ties a seedling to a pole, you can encourage the growth of your OC in the right direction.

 Culture is not driven by a list of values and their definitions.
 Behavior drives culture.
 You must take your organization on a journey to discover together which behaviors you would like to pursue as the embodiment of your organization's values.

 Alignment within your team or organisation requires concern for your personnel (Relational Excellence).
 But what do you do when the improvement of your processes and systems (Transactional Excellence) is just as critical to your organization?

 To thrive in today’s global world, it is necessary to strive toward both Relational Excellence and Transactional Excellence.
 However, this often sets a culture-shifting pendulum in motion.

 It happens all too often: One step forward; two steps backward.
 Red tape.
 More harm than help.
 Counterintuitive.
 Counterproductive.
 There is a reason we humans have come up with all kinds of descriptors for that phenomenon when a system or structure actually begins to undermine what it was originally intended to facilitate.